Daniel Decot is a freelance Belgian Photographer based in Mons (Belgium).

 I prefer the release during a session so I give privilege to loosening over acting.

-« Don’t do, don’t act, don’t pose, do nothing », just a look, a presence, the raw drawing of a gesture, a growing thought.
+« Don't do, don't act, don't pose, do nothing ».
+No spectacular, no acting, no transgression, no message … but just a look, a presence, the raw drawing of a gesture, a growing thought.

 An intense yet discreet emotion, nearly mute and blind which tends to reveal a true moment, unutterable, subtle and far away from bashing clichés and sensationalism.